vy2000eng/P2P-server-client-chat-system/README.txt

         The username is later filled after the client sends it.
 This packet then gets stored into the client_arr struct, which for now allocates 128 instances of client_info_packet on the stack.
         This is just a preliminary version I eventually would like to refactor this into a sqllite db, and probably add some sort uuid.

+action_packet:
+    - used for branching off different actions in the server.
+When the client is establishing its presence the value is 0.
+    - When the client is retrieving another client, the value is 1.

 typedef enum
 {